 - a catalytic converter that will reduce the air pollution

-- and a muffler that reduces the noise.
+- a muffler that reduces the noise.

 In most production engines, the manifold is made of cast iron.
-It is designed to use the least amount of metal, to make sure it is light weight and to occupy the smallest amount of space necessary to collect the gas from the multiple cylinders and combine those flows into one single pipe.
+It is designed to use the least amount of metal, to make sure it is lightweight and to occupy the smallest amount of space necessary to collect the gas from the multiple cylinders and combine those flows into one single pipe.

-In a set of high end headers, the pipe lengths are optimized to enhance flow in a particular engine rpm (revolution per minute) range.
+In a set of high-end headers, the pipe lengths are optimized to enhance flow in a particular engine rpm (revolution per minute) range.

-a cat-back is the portion of the exhaust system that goes from the outlet of the catalytic converter to the final vent to open air.
+A cat-back is the portion of the exhaust system that goes from the outlet of the catalytic converter to the final vent to open air.
 This then will normally include the pipe from the converter to the muffler.
 The muffler is then the final length of pipe to open air.

 Cat backs are quite a popular performance enhancement.
 They usually use a larger diameter pipe than what they would on the stock system.
 The good systems will have mandrel bent turns.
 This allows the exhaust gas to leave with as little back pressure as possible.

-The final bit of the exhaust, which is the bit that is visible and where it vents to open air.
+The final bit of the exhaust, which is the bit that is visible where it vents to open air.
 The exhaust pipe must carry any toxic or noxious gases away from the vehicle.
 It often just ends with a straight or angled cut.
 Sometimes it may include some kind of a fancy tip.